-If you're eager to give RV camping a try, renting is, of course, your best intro, and over the years Budget Travel editors have compiled a number of tips to ease newbies into the driver's seat:
+If you're eager to give RV camping a try, renting/sharing is, of course, your best intro, and over the years Budget Travel editors have compiled a number of tips to ease newbies into the driver's seat:

 What to expect: The most popular RV rental is the class C "cabover" model, which starts at about 22 feet long and has a front that resembles a pickup truck and a double-bed loft over the driver's seat.
 Most RVs come with a small sink, refrigerator, stove, and microwave.

 How many people will fit?
 A 25-foot class C cabover model will sleep three adults and two young children.
 Larger classes (B and C) may hold up to seven people.

 How much does it cost?
 RV rental rates fluctuate the way conventional car rental rates do, depending on time of travel, rental model, and when you make your reservation.
 In general, the earlier you make the reservation the better the rate, but you should expect to pay at least $300 per day once you factor in the daily rate, taxes, fees, and mileage.

 License and insurance: You can rent an RV with your regular driver's license, and insurance will work the same as for rental cars, typically covered by your credit card or auto insurance.

 Where to park: RVs are welcomed at more than 16,000 campgrounds in the U.S., often in state and national parks.
 Fees typically start at $40 per night (where you'll get a parking spot and possibly a barbecue grill) and go up to about $100 (pricier campgrounds will generally offer more amenities, such as laundry facilities, hot showers, and playgrounds).
 RV parks should have water and electricity hookups and somewhere to empty your sewage.